JohanAlkemade/nuodb-drivers/README.md

 ## USING GIT ##

-When contributing to this project, please verify these specific Git settings are configured for your Git client:
+When contributing to this project, please verify these specific Git settings are configured for your Git client, appropriately setting your name and email:

 ```bash
 git config --global user.name "First Last"